JPinglia/Financial_Planner/README.md

 e) alpaca-trade-api

 **A MCForecasts Tools python file will be required to allow for Monte Carlo Simulations.
 File is included in this repo.**

+*A .env file will be required inorder to run this program.
+The enviroment file should contain your Alpaca key ID and your secret key.
+"ALPACA_SECRET_KEY", "ALPACA_API_KEY"*

 # Usage